kb-dk/solr-and-snippets/correlations-and-identifications.md

 material.
 We refer to the former as *work* and the latter as being *editorial*

+Only the works and text inside the works are searchable.

 ## Correlations

 Søren Kierkegaards Skrifter, SKS (Kierkegaard's collected works)